suxxus/exercise-front-end-app/README.md

 For debugging on browsers, Browser-sync plugin is used, is a gulp task configured for two development environments, dev prot 3500, pre port 4500.

-## Dist
-performs the necessary tasks to generate distribution version.

 ## Travis-ci
 continuous integration, associated with github, whenever a push action is done, run the install, postinstall, check, and unit test tasks.